 This learning topic provides background and tools to help managers develop their abilities to provide effective leadership, particularly in times of change.
 In these complex times of advancing technology, integrated work processes, and increasingly flat organizations, this learning topic intentionally focuses on how managers can be effective leaders of organizational change.

 While this learning topic focuses on managers as leaders in times of change, the basics of management (planning, goal setting, delegating, coaching) continue to be critically important.
 For this reason, we recommend that you consider some courses to develop basic managerial skills.
-For new managers, you might be interested in our Transitioning to Management course.
+For new managers, you might be interested in our Insights Into Management course.
 For new managers or experienced managers who want to refresh their knowledge, we recommend our Essentials of Managing course to learn about MIT policy, the law, and good management practice.